UTC+08:00

 UTC+08:00 is an identifier for a time offset from UTC of +08:00.

-With an estimated population of 1.708 billion living within the time zone, roughly 24% of the world population, it is the most populous time zone in the world, as well as a possible candidate for ASEAN Common Time.
+It is the most populous time zone in the world, as well as a possible candidate for ASEAN Common Time, mainly due to China's large population, with an estimated population of 1.4 billion people.

 This time zone is used in all predominantly Chinese-speaking regions, giving international Chinese websites and TV channels the same time.

 In Indonesia, it is known as Central Indonesian Time (Waktu Indonesia Tengah / WITA) while in Western Australia, it is known as Australian Western Standard Time.